 1 Brawn GP, Ligier, Lotus (Enstone), Matra, Red Bull, Tyrrell, Wolf

 Hamilton’s streak of six is the record for most consecutive pole positions at the season-opening race.
-He is one of eleven drivers to have taken pole at the first race of the year in consecutive seasons.
+He is one of 11 drivers to have taken pole at the first race of the year in consecutive seasons.
 The other drivers to do so are Juan Manuel Fangio, Stirling Moss, Jim Clark, Jackie Stewart, James Hunt, Ayrton Senna, Jacques Villeneuve, Mika Hakkinen, Michael Schumacher and Sebastian Vettel.

-Pole position at the season-opening race has been decided by less than a tenth of a second on fifteen occasions.
-The 2020 Austrian Grand Prix was the first time it had happened since the 2006 Bahrain Grand Prix.
+Pole position at the season-opening race has been decided by less than a tenth of a second on 15 occasions.
+The 2020 Austrian Grand Prix was the first time it happened since the 2006 Bahrain Grand Prix.
 The closest season-opening qualifying session came at the 1970 South African Grand Prix, when Jackie Stewart and Chris Amon set identical fastest lap times.

 Pole has been decided by over a second at ten season-opening Grands Prix.
 The largest pole margin at the first race of the season is 2.969 seconds, which is the margin by which Giancarlo Fisichella secured pole at the 2005 Australian Grand Prix.
 However, at that event the grid was decided by aggregate qualifying, where two single lap times were combined.
 The biggest pole margin at a season-opening event where only one lap time counted is 2.6 seconds, which is the margin by which Giuseppe Farina took pole for Ferrari at the 1952 Swiss Grand Prix.

-Despite winning the season-opening Grand Prix six times, Alain Prost has started from the front of the grid at the first race of the season only once.
+Despite winning the season-opening Grand Prix six times, Alain Prost started from the front of the grid at the first race of the season only once.

 - 8 Lewis Hamilton